An Asian American chef slammed Texas for lifting its mask mandate. Then racist graffiti hit his shop.

 Local officials swiftly denounced the vandalism, while police have opened an investigation.

-“Thank you to all the neighbors who showed up to help & proved that we’re better than this one hateful act,” Mayor Ron Nirenberg tweeted on Sunday.
+“Thank you to all the neighbors who showed up to help & proved that we’re better than this one hateful act,” Mayor Ron Nirenberg tweeted Sunday.
 “We must work together to eradicate racism from our city.”

-For the last two years, Nguyen, a California native who moved to San Antonio in 2016, has owned the Noodle Tree restaurant, which sits across from the University of Texas at San Antonio’s campus.
-Nguyen is currently undergoing treatment for lymphoma, his second bout with cancer.
+For the past two years, Nguyen, a California native who moved to San Antonio in 2016, has owned the Noodle Tree restaurant, which sits across from the University of Texas at San Antonio’s campus.
+Nguyen is undergoing treatment for lymphoma, his second bout with cancer.

 The condition forced Nguyen, who is immunocompromised, to close his restaurant for six months last year.
 So even though Abbott ended Texas’s statewide mask mandate last week — a move opposed by public health officials — Nguyen still requires all indoor customers to wear masks when they are not eating.

-Hours before he appeared on CNN’s “The Newsroom” on Wednesday, Nguyen pondered whether denouncing Abbott’s decision would be worth the backlash he would likely court.
+Hours before he appeared Wednesday on CNN’s “The Newsroom,” Nguyen pondered whether denouncing Abbott’s decision would be worth the backlash he would likely court.
 But he decided he needed to speak out.

-“It needed to be said,” Nguyen wrote on the restaurant’s Instagram account on Wednesday.
+“It needed to be said,” Nguyen wrote Wednesday on the restaurant’s Instagram account.

 On air with CNN’s Poppy Harlow and Jim Sciutto, Nguyen accused the governor of placing him and millions of Texans at risk by lifting the mandate.